Knowledge Base

 - Level 2 asks some basic troubleshooting questions, such as "when did this issue start?", "what have you done to try to resolve the issue?" and "how is this impacting your business?"

-- Level 3 (currently in Beta) provides issue-specific troubleshooting steps, and will try to resolve the problem mentioned by the caller
+- Level 3 provides issue-specific troubleshooting steps, and will try to resolve the problem mentioned by the caller

-- The Ticket Properties option let you pick a Ticket Default; that Ticket Default controls the properties of the tickets that will be created in your PSA, such as the Board/Queue, Priority, Source, and more!
+- The Ticket/Email Outputs tab lets you choose whether you want a ticket to be created at the end of the call, or if the transcript of the call should be sent to an email address.
+When configured to create a ticket, the Ticket Properties option let you pick a Ticket Default, which controls the properties of the tickets that will be created in your PSA, such as the Board/Queue, Priority, Source, and more!
 Ticket Defaults are configurable from the Integrations -> PSA Integrations page.